 In addition to establishing good drainage off of your roof and performing routine checks of your gutters and downspouts, it’s important to have a professional complete an inspection periodically to protect the integrity of your foundation, whether slab or pier and beam.

 How much water gets to your pier and beam foundation can contribute to wood root, and the appearance of mildew and mold.
 Our inspectors are trained to see the cracks in the concrete footers or your walls, the weakened wood, the presence of wood-eating critters, or any pipe leakage under your home that needs repair.
-They are prepared to go under your house into the crawl space and do a full inspection and report, absolutely free for homes not on the market.
-Call or text 361-888-7738 for more information, or email email@example.com.
+They are prepared to go under your house into the crawl space and do a full inspection and report.
+Call or text 361-888-7738 for more information, or email firstname.lastname@example.org.